Henryk Sienkiewicz: Later years

 In February 1895 he wrote the first chapters of Quo Vadis.
-The novel was serialized, beginning in March 1895, in Warsaw's Polish Gazette, Kraków's Czas (Time), and Poznań's Dziennik Poznański (Poznań Daily).
+The novel was serialized beginning in March 1895 in Warsaw's Polish Gazette, Kraków's Czas (Time), and Poznań's Dziennik Poznański (Poznań Daily).
 The novel was finished by March 1896.
-The book edition appeared later the same year, and soon gained international renown.
+The book edition appeared later the same year and soon gained international renown.
 In February 1897 he began serializing a new novel, Krzyżacy (The Teutonic Knights, or The Knights of the Cross); serialization finished in 1900, and the book edition appeared that year.

 In 1900, with a three-year delay due to the approaching centenary of Mickiewicz's birth, Sienkiewicz celebrated his own quarter-century, begun in 1872, as a writer.
-Special events were held in a number of Polish cities, including Kraków, Lwów and Poznań.
+Special events were held in a number of Polish cities, including Kraków, Lwów, and Poznań.
 A jubilee committee presented him with a gift from the Polish people: an estate at Oblęgorek, near Kielce, where he later opened a school for children.

-In 1905 he won a Nobel Prize for his lifetime achievements as an epic writer.
+In 1905 he won the Nobel Prize for his lifetime achievements as an epic writer.
 In his acceptance speech, he said this honor was of particular value to a son of Poland: "She was pronounced dead – yet here is proof that she lives on....
 She was pronounced defeated – and here is proof that she is victorious."